Square to buy installment payment firm Afterpay in $29B deal

 Square said Sunday it has agreed to buy all of the Australian company’s shares, and that the transaction’s estimated value is based on last Friday's closing price of Square common stock.

-San Francisco-based Square, which processes credit card transactions via devices that plug into mobile devices like tablets or smartphones, said it aims to broaden access to more consumers with the acquisition, which is expected to close in the first quarter of 2022.
+Square allows retailers to process credit card transactions using devices that plug into tablets or smartphones.
+The San Francisco-based company said the acquisition is expected to close early in 2022.

 The company plans to integrate Afterpay into its services, enabling merchants to offer customers the option to pay for goods later without relying on a credit card.
 Afterpay users would be able to manage their installment payments directly in Square's cash app.